 Eugenie Detroit

-Eugenie: It sounds like much of the inspiration in your life has stemmed from the field of Architecture.
+eugenie: It sounds like much of the inspiration in your life has stemmed from the field of Architecture.
 Do you find there is a connection between your approach to textile design and the practice of architectural design?

 Anjali: Yeah, I do.
 I spend a lot more time reading and viewing things about architecture than I probably do about fashion.
 Architecture impacts the space you are in, impacts everyone from all communities, and is open to all kinds of uses.
 Down the line, it has definitely influenced my design process.
 I ask questions like “How does this piece look in natural versus artificial light?”, “How will it look in the daytime versus the night time”, and such.
 I often find that the feedback I get from returning customers is that their pieces continue to grow with them and with the rest of the items in their homes, which motivates me.
 The pieces have a timeless place in their lives much like the way architecture has a feeling of timelessness to it.